witlox/dcs/README.md

 The internal mechanics are explained in the readme in the controller directory.

+The example folder contains a simple example of how to run jobs on Amazon.

 As a user, you will need to download the source directory to your local machine.
-The usage of the scripts are explained in the readme in the source directory.
+The usage of the scripts is explained in the readme in the source directory.

 Good luck!